Hidden Wisdom: Audible

 His discussion of consciousness, causation, and the existence of God, The Dice Game of Shiva: How Consciousness Creates the Universe, was published by New World Library in November 2009.

-His latest book, Supernatural: Writings on an Unknown History, was published in February 2013 by Tarcher/Penguin.
+His book Supernatural: Writings on an Unknown History was published in February 2013 by Tarcher/Penguin.